 Based on the new remuneration framework, the members of the management board can be granted a LTI tranche with a four-year assessment period for each fiscal year.
 The target remuneration in euros to be defined by the supervisory board is initially converted into a provisional number of virtual shares known as performance share units (PSU).
 The conversion is made by dividing the target remuneration by the average share price of ADVA SE in the fourth quarter of the previous year before the start of the respective LTI.

-In addition, the supervisory board selects up to two financial targets at the beginning of the LTI observation period.
+In addition, the supervisory board selects up to two financial are granted without additional consideration by the person entitled to the option.
+Each subscription right from stock options entitles the targets at the beginning of the LTI observation period.
 This can be, for example, the pro forma EBIT, revenues, free cash flow, return on capital employed (ROCE) and/or the estimated total service revenue (eTSR).
-In addition, the supervisory board selects up to two non-financial sustainability goals per LTI, such as customer satisfaction according to the customer satisfaction score (CSAT), net promoter score (NPS), the reduction of greenhouse gases according to the goals of the Science Based Targets initiative (SBTi[®]), such as emissions from the company car fleet, electricity purchased and products sold, employee satisfaction, employee development, diversity, succession planning, innovation and compliance.
+In addition, the supervisory board selects up to two non-financial sustainability goals per LTI, such as customer satisfaction according to the customer satisfaction score (CSAT), net promoter score (NPS), the reduction of greenhouse gases according to the goals of the Science Based Targets initiative (SBTi2), such as emissions from the company car fleet, electricity purchased and products sold, employee satisfaction, employee development, diversity, succession planning, innovation and compliance.
 The LTI increases the incentives for a sustainable and longterm increase in company value, taking into account internal and external value development.
 The ratio of the weighting of financial to non-financial sustainability goals is 80 % to 20 %, regardless of whether one or two goals are selected to be evaluated equally.